NikolaBorislavovHristov/jxbuild/builddoc.md

 -rw-r--r-- 1 cicoriasmbp13 staff 986968 Mar 14 15:29 **libcares.a**
 ```

-* At this point, we need to ZIP the ios libraries.
+* At this point, we need to ZIP the ios libraries; we make 2 zips, here I just zip twice.

 ```
 cd ./ios/out_ios/ios/bin